grannycart/bibliography/Humanity.md

 % say "we are social animals" we are saying something very complex
 % and profound that goes far beyond any set of simple rules for
 % social interaction.
+%
+% See also: this article on food textures, which also probably played a roll in human development of fire: \url{https://www.nytimes.com/2023/05/08/t-magazine/food-texture-eating.html}

 @article{zimmeragriculture,